The aims of the Maths curriculum at Rednal Hill Junior School are:

 Delivering Maths lessons at Rednal Hill Junior School

 The whole class is taught together, lessons are scaffolded and depth is available for children at some point within the lesson.
 However, activities will not be differentiated unless there is an identified need to do so.

-We use the WhiteRose scheme of Learning to inform our planning.
+We use the Power Maths scheme of learning to support our teaching.
 We spend longer on topic areas, rather than revisiting topics term on term.
 This allows a greater depth of understanding in subject areas, as small steps are built into the planning.
-This is further supported with the use of the NCETM spine materials and DfE Mathematics Guidance documents (2020).
+This is further supported with the use of the DfE Mathematics Guidance documents (2020).
 Along the learning journey there is time for assessment points to gauge children’s understanding and plan for intervention opportunities to address misconceptions.

 We recognise that a lack of fluency skills can be detrimental to the progress children make when accessing problem solving activities.
-To address this we have an additional 15 minutes of Maths every day.
+To address this, we have an additional 15 minutes of Maths three times a week.
 This is separate to the Maths hour and is based on the fluency needs of the class.

 If you'd like to find out more please contact me via the school office using: